Sebastianhju/Runeterra-5e/Runes.md

 ### Scorch  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/Scorch.png" Align=left width=7% height=7%>

-When you damage an enemy, you set them on fire.
-The enemy takes 1d4 fire damage at the start of their next three turns.
+When you damage an enemy, you set them ablaze.
+The enemy takes 2d4 fire damage at the start of their next three turns.
 Once used, this effect cannot be used again until 30 seconds have passed.

 ---